 The Student Assistance Program sponsors a number of events and activities throughout the school year to engage and educate students about healthy lifestyles:

-- Every October, we observe “Red Ribbon Week,” an awareness campaign about alcohol, tobacco and other drug prevention.
-We have invited outside speakers to share their stories and struggles of addiction, which have helped to reinforce our messages about making positive lifestyle choices.
+- Every October, we observe “Red Ribbon Week,” a national awareness campaign about alcohol, tobacco and other drug prevention.
+Every other year, we invite professional speakers to speak to our students and help reinforce our message about making positive lifestyle choices.

 - Twice a year, all students are invited to an offsite retreat called “Operation Snowball.”
 Speakers focus on leadership, communication and drug-free lifestyles.
 This provides a foundation of information and skills for our students to make responsible decisions.

 - We hold a variety of leadership programs throughout the school year, developing strong student leaders who in turn serve as positive peer role models.
 We also include information in Positively North lessons throughout the school year.

 - We also provide therapeutic support and intervention for students impacted by substance use and provide community counseling and treatment referrals.

 Research shows that having data from our own population is essential in order to meaningfully address the health and well-being of students.
 As a result and in an effort to find solutions, District 99 voluntarily administers the Illinois Youth Survey (IYS) in the spring of every even year.

 The IYS is designed and processed by the Center for Prevention Research and Development at the University of Illinois and funded at no cost to schools by the State of Illinois.
 The IYS gathers meaningful information about a variety of health and social indicators, including substance use patterns and attitudes.

 By participating in the IYS, we receive information about student needs, challenges, behaviors, and strengths.
 It also allows us to monitor changes in behavior over time, and gives us information from which to base our program strategies.
 We’ve also been able to connect to State grant-funded partnerships by participating in the IYS.